drupalci/dispatcher/README.md

 ##### Manual method

-If you wish to run some manual steps please see:
+If you wish to run some manual steps please see for a example of the commands you can run:
 * puppet/provision/base.sh
 * puppet/provision/puppet.sh